hmazhar/hamelot.io/projects.md

 # Projects

 I work on lots of projects and write small pieces of code for personal use.
-Here is a partial list of projects.
+Here is a partial list of them.

 {::options parse_block_html="true" /}